 On the south side of the MARTA rail, where the CSX rail currently resides, a new level route for free mobile storefront shuttles and shared micro-mobility vehicles could connect area residents to downtown and Decatur while allowing MARTA rail to focus on fast throughput.

-The lower elevation of the rail trenches would bring water to Hulsey, which could be pumped above groundlevel using solar energy.
-By storing the water in a lake on a hill during the day, energy could be generated at night by cycling the water through turbines amid several lakes using mycofiltration to clean storm water.
-An amphitheater on the northeast side of the hill could face the downtown skyline.
+The lower elevation of the rail trenches would bring water to Hulsey, which could be pumped above ground into a series of lakes using solar energy.
+By storing the water in a lake on a hill during the day, energy could be generated at night.
+Mycofiltration could clean storm water for use in a natural swimming pool with a view of the city.
+An adjacent amphitheater on the northeast side of the hill could also face the downtown skyline.

 The freight rail bridge at the 75/85 freeway could be replaced with a rail tunnel, while raising the current dip in the freeway.
-The Decatur Street bridge could be raised and and a pivoted addition could connect to an express route to Hulsey Yard over once the tracks are moved into trenches.
+The Decatur Street bridge could be raised and additional connecting bridges (or a freeway cap) could be added for bikes, shuttles and cars once the rail is moved into narrow trenches.

 Results from 2019 pop-up studio community survey provided by the Lord Aeck Sargent: